perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Bug Fixes:
     - Fixed an issue where some widgets will crash the launcher when trying to resize them.
     - Incorrect button icon size & color on notification cards.
-    - (Workaround) Some background crashing issue.
+    - Workaround on a background crashing issue.
-    - Clicks should be registered correctly after swiping on pages.
+    - Clicks can be registered correctly after swiping on pages.
+    - Fixed animation issue with query text switching.
+    - Fixed a issue where in some cases scribble can lead to crash.

 - Changes:
     - Apps & contacts in the Quick Launch will no longer being suggested.